My Top 100+ Free Guest Posting Sites For 2025

 7. Wix Blog

-Wix lets you spin up a blog in minutes – and if you build it properly, Google will index it.
+Wix lets you spin up a blog in minutes — and if you structure it the right way, Google will index it without a fight.

 8. Ghost.org (Self-Hosted or Hosted)